Maven Continuous Integration Best Practices

 Summary

-Naturally, doing all of this updating and purging puts some network load between the CI and repository manager.
-This works best if they share a highspeed network.
-If your repository manager isn't close to your CI system, then you should put one there, if only to proxy the artifacts and reduce the impact of the daily local repo purge.
+Naturally, doing all this updating and purging puts some network load between the CI and repository manager.
+This works best if they share a high-speed network.
+If your repository manager isn't close to your CI system, you should put one there, if only to proxy the artifacts and reduce the impact of the daily local repo purge.

-Note: If you are going to follow these tips, it is essential that you download a copy of Nexus, purging the contents of your local repository and downloading everything from the Central Maven repository once a day (per project) is exactly the sort of behavior that causes traffic problems on the Central Maven repo.
+Note: If you follow these tips, it is essential that you download a copy of Nexus.
+Purging the contents of your local repository and downloading everything from the Central Maven repository once a day (per project) is exactly the sort of behavior that causes traffic problems on the Central Maven repository.

 Written by Brian Fox